Remgr12/foundry-manifest-batch/README.md

 * Each manifest URL on a new line.
 * Lines starting with `#` are intended as comments (the script makes a basic attempt to skip them).
 * Empty lines are intended to be skipped.

+**I didn't/couldn't test the windows version so please tell when issues arise**